owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-testing-with-webcheck.md

 purpose of a TODO list application, and it's [indeed specified in the official documentation](https://github.com/tastejs/todomvc/blob/master/app-spec.md#new-todo).

-Adds pending item on other iteraction
+Adds pending item on other interaction

 : When there's a pending item in the input field, and another action is taken (toggle all, change filter, etc), the pending item is submitted